 Program Policies and Grading Standards.
-Enrolled students should reference the 2008-2011 DPT Student Handbook for detailed program policies.
+Enrolled students should reference the 2010-2013 DPT Student Handbook for detailed program policies.
 Graduate students in the Doctor of Physical Therapy degree program are participants in a professional educational program whose graduates assume positions of responsibility as primary clinical care practitioners in health practice.
 Accordingly, students are evaluated on their academic and clinical performance and also on their interpersonal communication abilities, their appearance and professional conduct.
-[Deficiencies in any of these areas are brought to the student's attention in the form of a written evaluation, and failure to correct these performance issues may result in probation, suspension or expulsion from the program.]
+[Deficiencies in any of these areas are brought to the student's attention and failure to correct these performance issues may result in probation, suspension or expulsion from the program]

 Academic Progression and Requirements for Graduation.
-The faculty of the Doctor of Physical Therapy Division accept responsibility for monitoring the academic progress of each student enrolled in the program.
+The faculty of the Doctor of Physical Therapy Division program accepts responsibility for monitoring the academic progress of each student enrolled in the program.
 The following policy describes the standards by which satisfactory academic progress will be assessed, the determination of academic standing, and the requirements for successful completion of the Doctor of Physical Therapy degree.